langchr86/mini-nas/README.md

 This example shows the capabilities of the used technologies and how to setup a simple but powerfull setup.
-Even though this setup is not complete and should considered *incomplete* for real-world usages.
+Even though this setup is not complete and should be considered *incomplete* for real-world usages.

 The whole point is to save all the important data in a secure place that is resilient to hardware, software and user failures.
 This covers e.g. the following use cases: